capogreco/capogreco.github.io/_posts/2022-01-20-audio_picnic_v1.md

 ###	loudness

-much of the feedback from participants pertained to perceived loudness - there are two sides to this: physical amplitude / cultural infrastructure (ie. "expectation management").  there is a lot to talk about here so I will dedicate my next blog post to this.
+much of the feedback from participants pertained to perceived loudness - there are two sides to this: physical amplitude / cultural infrastructure (ie. "expectation management").  there is a lot to talk about here so I will dedicate a separate blog post to this.

 ##	other notes